score-json/inc_nlohmann_json/.dotstop_extensions/README.md

 * for every of its references, the *content* of that reference
 * for every of its fallacies, the description and content of the corresponding reference

 Custom references are defined and implemented in `references.py`.
-A (custom) reference is used by adding a corresponding entry into the list references in the header of an item file.
-The type of this entry corresponds to the `classmethod` type of a reference class in `references.py`, and the remaining fields correspond to the arguments of the constructor of the reference.
+A (custom) reference is used by adding a corresponding entry into the references list in the header of an item file.
+The type of this entry corresponds to the `classmethod` type of a reference class in `references.py`, and the remaining fields must map to the constructor arguments of the reference class.

 ## CPPTestReference